kitzbergerg/RecSys-Challenge-2025/README_RecSys_Group36.md

 To run the implementation locally, just start the run_locally.sh file.
 The embeddings will be created based on the split dataset and the training on the new embeddings is executed.

 ### Create embeddings on full dataset
-To create the embeddings on the full set, start run.sh in shell.
+To create the embeddings on the full set, start run_standard_embeddings.sh in shell.
 The embeddings will be stored in an embeddings folder.

+### Create embeddings using the autoencoder:

+Run run_autoencoder.sh, the python file also accepts --data-dir and --embeddings-dir CLI arguments for custom in and out locations.
+If you open the Rec-Sys-Challenge-Github-Repo/autoencoder_pipeline.py file, you'll find a Config class at the top where you can configure a bunch of parameters as well.

 ##